A Guide to Medical Assisting Education in South Dakota

 3901 W 59th St, Sioux Falls, South Dakota 57108-2272Medical Assistant – Associate Program

-Colorado Technical University’s Associate-level Medical Assistant program is based at their Sioux Falls campus in the city of Sioux Falls, SD.
-Of the 276 students, about 12% are postgraduates.
+The Associate’s program at Colorado Technical University is imparted at their Sioux Falls campus in the city of Anchorage.
+Of the 28 students, about 4% are postgraduates.

 5101 S Broadband Ln, Sioux Falls, South Dakota 57108Medical Assistant – Associate Program

-Globe University’s Associate program in Medical Assisting is taught at their Sioux Falls campus in Sioux Falls City, SD.
-This private, for-profit college has about 171 students in total, with most students on 4-year programs.
-Globe University-Sioux Falls has institutional accreditation from the Accrediting Council for Independent Colleges and Schools, while the program itself is accredited by Accrediting Bureau of Health Education Schools.* Fees for tuition are generally about $14,040 annually.
-Books and supplies can cost around $1,152, although this will depend on the program.
+The Associate’s program at Globe University is taught at their Sioux Falls campus in the city of Anchorage.
+This private, for-profit college has about 125 students in total, with the majority of students on 4-year programs.
+The program is accredited by the Accrediting Bureau of Health Education Schools.* The college’s retention rate for full-time students is over 80%.
+Fees for tuition are about $14,940 for each academic year.
+Learning materials may cost roughly $72, although this will vary with the program.

 5801 South Corporate Place, Sioux Falls, South Dakota 57108-4293Medical Assisting – Associate Program

-Lake Area Technical Institute offers multiple training options, including an Associate program and a Certificate program.
-Classes are taken at their campus in the town of Watertown in Codington County, South Dakota.
-Most of the school’s 1,559 students are on 2-year programs.
-Lake Area Technical Institute has institutional accreditation from the North Central Association of Colleges and Schools, The Higher Learning Commission.* Fees for tuition are about $5,056 annually, while study materials may cost around $1,300, depending on the program.
+The Associate’s program at National American University is based at their Sioux Falls campus in the city of Anchorage, South Dakota.
+Most of the school’s 503 students are on 4-year programs.
+National American University-Sioux Falls has institutional accreditation from the North Central Association of Colleges and Schools, The Higher Learning Commission.* Fees for tuition are broadly about $13,323 per year, while study materials may cost in the order of $1,350, depending on the program.

 * Tuition fees and accredition status are correct at the time of writing, according to the National Center for Education Statistics (http://nces.ed.gov/).
 Confirm with college before applying.